irisnet/goz/phase-3/scenes.md

 ## Conclusion

-The final result is that Dave can't get his assets back, and Alice has invaded `2uiris` which should belong to Dave.
+The final result is that Dave can't get his tokens back, and Alice has taken possession of `2uiris` that should belong to Dave.

 In scene 1, the fake tokens issued by Alice on gozhub are exactly the same as normal cross-chain tokens and can be circulated normally in the entire IBC network.

 When the cross-chain tokens were sent back to the original chain, the number of native tokens that can be unescrowed is less than the total number of cross-chain tokens issued by the counterparty chain.
-The earlier exchange will be successful, and the last exchange will be failed.
+The earlier exchanges were successful, but the last exchange would fail.